ProvableHQ/ARCs/arc-0020/README.md

 ## Rationale

 **Additive approvals**: `approve_public` increases the existing allowance rather than replacing it.
-This matches Aleo's finalize model where concurrent transactions can both succeed -- two `approve_public` calls in the same block will both add to the allowance rather than one overwriting the other.
+This avoids race conditions -- two `approve_public` calls in the same block will both succeed and add to the allowance, rather than one silently overwriting the other.

 **u128 amounts**: Future-proofs the standard for high-supply tokens and avoids truncation issues. u64 would limit maximum supply to ~18.4 quintillion base units, which is insufficient for some token designs.